Bostonhacks/beta/README.md

 ## Workflow

-Most of the stuff you'll be working on is in the src folder.
+Most of the stuff you will be working on is in the src folder.
 The